ehabwarda/currency-converter/README.md

 - supports caching for historical exchanges, no need to call external service every time for same request.
 - cache TTL and TTI are configurable
 - list of supported countries are configurable
+- form validation messages are configurable
 - list of supported currencies are retrieved from openexchangerates service and cached (configurable TTL).
-I used hystrix here to get the list from configuration (default list) if failed to connect to external service or if time out, especially this service takes time.
+I used hystrix here to get the list from configuration (default list) if failed to connect to external service or if time out.
+- all openexchangerates endpoints and app_id are configurable.
+- monitoring and management interfaces (JMX, REST) are provided through actuator. for simplicity, I provided ACTUATOR role to all users so that they can access actuator's endpoints and metrics, for example: /metrics and /trace.
+Meanwhile, actuator can be extended to add custom metrics if needed.

 # Build and Run
 Application is based on spring boot which means it is autonomous and self contained as it contains all required dependencies and configurations.